- The majority of the time, are you feeling unhappy, lost, depressed, frustrated, bored, misunderstood, mistreated?

 1: You’re unhappy most of every day doing this work.

 This is not rocket science – the clearest sign that you need is a change is how you feel about the work you’re doing every day.
 The majority of the time, are you feeling unhappy, depressed, thwarted, bored, misunderstood, mistreated?
+Perhaps they treat you like the ‘little lady’’ on the team, trust me it does still happen.
 Do you feel that the “real you” just can’t come out in this job, and the way you love to work isn’t respected?
 Do you wonder how you ever ended up here, and fantasise daily about doing something very different?

 Don’t be in denial about your feelings – they’re pointing you to a very real situation that needs to be dealt with.
 Remember: You don’t have to be miserable or lose your sense of self in order to be gainfully employed.